Oaxaca en la historia y en el mito: Apoala Today

-Mixtec Tree of Life

-Codices helped hereditary rulers establish their right to govern from one generation to another.
-The codices also demonstrated that the gods played a role in the birth of rulers, thereby establishing their connection to the gods.
-And the stories depicted of subsequent generations of family members illustrated their divine right to rule.

 Using a Codex

 Many admire the Mixtec codices as works of art.
 García Bustos also shows us how they were used to educate.
 In the image below from the mural, a leader is pointing out the meaning of three scenes from a Codex.
 Viewing the three images being pointed to from bottom to top, the first image is inspired by the Yuta Tnoho Codex as are the second, discussed earlier as well as the top image of corn.